Robert E. Lee Monument (Charlottesville, Virginia): Removal and melting down

-On the morning of July 10, 2021, the Lee statue was removed from its pedestal by the city.
+On the morning of July 10, 2021, the Lee statue and Jackson statue were removed from their pedestals by the city.
 The mayor of Charlottesville, Nikuyah Walker, stated that "Taking down this statue is one small step closer to the goal of helping Charlottesville, Virginia, and America, grapple with the sin of being willing to destroy Black people for economic gain."
 The statue was taken away from the site on a flatbed truck.
 The city stated that the statue would be put into storage and the stone base removed at a later date, and that the final disposition of the statue was yet to be decided.
-In December 2021, the City Council approved a plan to melt down the statue and repurpose its material for public art.
-Lawsuits temporarily blocked the progress; as of mid-2023, all but one plaintiff and one count of the suit had been dismissed.
-In October 2023, the statue was taken to a foundry in an undisclosed location and melted down.
+Ten groups expressed interest in taking the statues, with six proposals ultimately submitted to the city.

+In December 2021, the city council unanimously approved the Swords into Plowshares project by Charlottesville's Jefferson School African American Heritage Center (JSAAHC).
+The proposal involved melting down the Lee statue and repurposing its material for public art.
+Swords into Plowshares would choose the artist after holding many community discussions across Charlottesville.
+The project explained its choice to involve community input as a contrast to the Lee statue's creation, which was driven by the vision of its donor, Paul Goodloe McIntire.
+This proposal received over 30 letters of support, including from descendants of the community enslaved at Monticello and the Descendants of Enslaved Communities at the University of Virginia.